-Clauses 5.1, 5.2 and 5.3 are discussed together thereafter Clause 5.4 and 5.5 are dealt with separately.
+IR addressed clauses 5.1, 5.2 and 5.3 together whilst clauses 5.4 and 5.5 were dealt with separately.

 IR identified four key potential threats to sensitive plant species on BMM's set-aside properties in discussions with independent biodiversity consultants, and BMM and DENC during the site visit.
-IR was not provided with convincing evidence during the IA that BMM had been managing these threats on the set-aside properties.
+IR was not provided with convincing evidence during the Initial IA that BMM had been managing these threats on the set-aside properties.

 IR concluded BMM misunderstood the nature and intent of protection of the set-aside properties and had not demonstrated protection of the biodiversity and ecological functioning of the surface areas of the BMM properties (four set-aside areas) through appropriate provisions, restrictions and monitoring mechanisms as contained and/or to be contained in the EMP and/or BMP (as prescribed in Clause 5.1) and delineated in the diagram....attached as Annex "C" (as per Clause 5.2) and managed and implemented through the EMP and/or BMP (Clause 5.3).
-This conclusion is based on:
+This conclusion was based on: